Worth Reading (#wr365) aims to get everyone in Fort Worth reading, learning and having fun – all year long.

 Join one of our lively book discussion groups and share your love of reading with others!
 (Adult)

 Come play with blocks in ways that develop science, technology, engineering and math skills.
-Learn about counting, architecture, gravity, balance, shapes and how to work with others.
-Activities provide an environment for experimenting and developing critical thinking skills.
+Learners will be exposed to basic concepts in architecture, gravity, and balance, while learning shapes and numbers.
+Collaborative activities provide an environment for experimenting and developing critical thinking skills.
 (No children over 6; all children must be accompanied by an adult.)

 Learn the fundamentals of email, Web surfing, Word, Excel and PowerPoint.
 (Adult)

 This craft program offers kids an outlet for self-expression.
 It’s all about creativity and working in a no-pressure environment.
 Attend the full two hours or make one craft and hang out…it’s up to you.
 (Ages 8 - 12)